PoCInnovation/Workshops/software/09.Svelte/README.md

 > Display your component with a cool style 🚀
 > For this, you can use CSS or a UI library like [Svelte Materialify](https://svelte-materialify.vercel.app/)

-Then, you can call it inside your `App.svelte` to display it :star_struck:
+Then, you can call it inside your `App.svelte` to display it 🤩

 ### 📖 Resources
 - [Import components in Svelte](https://svelte.dev/tutorial/nested-components)